in

 At the time, the basketball legend and his then-wife, Juanita Vanoy, paid $2 million for the property.
 They later invested heavily into customizing and upgrading the 9-bedroom home, adding unique features — including a pool anchored by a grass island.

-Following Jordan’s divorce from Vanoy, the Bulls player decided to part ways with the two-story home.
-He first listed it for sale in 2012 with a whopping $29 million asking price, the Highland Park home failed to attract interested buyers.
+He first listed it for sale in 2012 with a whopping $29 million asking price, but the Highland Park home failed to attract interested buyers.

 What followed was a streak of price adjustments: according to the New York Post, one year after the property first hit the market, in 2013, the price fell to $21 million.
-It was then relisted the same year for $16 million.
-Jordan has not budged on a new price since it hit $14.8 million in 2015.
+It was then relisted the same year for $16 million, followed by another price drop a year later.

-Fun fact: as Business Insider wittingly pointed out, the numbers in the property’s listing price — 1 4, 8 5 5, 0 0 0 — add up to 23, Jordan’s basketball jersey number (also proudly plastered on the property gates).
+The numbers in the property’s listing price — 1 4, 8 5 5, 0 0 0 — add up to 23, Jordan’s basketball jersey number (also proudly plastered on the property gates).

 The entrance to Michael Jordan's house is marked by a personalized gate showing his jersey number, 23.